SurniaUlula/wpsso-organization/readme.txt

 == Screenshots ==

-01. WPSSO ORG settings page for the WebSite (front page) Organization &mdash; includes the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), the Schema Organization type, an optional Organization place / location, and the Organization social pages for Google's Knowledge Graph.
+01. The WPSSO ORG settings page includes options for the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), the Organization type, an optional place / location, and social page URLs for Google's Knowledge Graph.

 == Changelog ==